Galitan-dev/JFrame/README.md

 * [CSS](#css)

 ## Description
-This project is a library that allows you to create simple and beautiful windows in a website.
+This project is a library that allows you to create simple and modern windows in a website.

 ![jframe](https://user-images.githubusercontent.com/46485459/139577353-fb3977c4-efb0-47b6-a1e4-593c7c7fd440.png)